swcarpentry/DEPRECATED-bc/lessons/thw-git/local.md

 **ADVICE: Write good commit messages**

-There are no hard and fast rules, but good commits are atomic: they are the smallest change that remain meaningful.
+There are no hard and fast rules, but good commits are atomic: they are the smallest meaningful change.
 A good commit message usually contains a one-line description followed by a longer explanation if necessary.
 Remember, you will be writing commit messages for yourself as much as for anyone else.